-- 1a) A competition must include a WCA Delegate and an organization team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers. - 1b) The organization team of a competition is responsible for logistics before, during, and after the competition. - 1c) The WCA Delegate may delegate responsibilities to other members of the organization team, but is ultimately accountable for how these responsibilities are carried out.
-The WCA Delegate for a competition is responsible for: - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
-The report must be submitted to the WCA Board within one week of the end of the competition. - 1c3) Sending the competition results to the WCA Results Team within one week of the end of the competition.
+- 1a) A competition must include a WCA Delegate and an organization team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers. - 1b) The organization team of a competition is responsible for logistics before, during, and after the competition. - 1c) The WCA Delegate is responsible for ensuring that the competition adheres to the WCA Regulations and any applicable WCA policies or requirements.
+The WCA Delegate may appoint other members of the organization team to carry out specific responsibilities on their behalf, but is ultimately accountable for how these responsibilities are carried out. - 1e) Each event must have one or more judges. - 1e1) A judge is responsible for executing the procedures of the event. - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the WCA Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times.

-- 1c3a) All scramble sequences used during a competition must be sent with the results of the competition. - 1c3b) All scramble sequences must be labeled with the events, rounds, and groups for which they were used. - 1c4) Sending corrections to the competition results to the WCA Results Team. - -1c5) Advising the other officials where necessary. - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition. - 1c7) Deciding about disqualifying competitors during the competition. - 1c8) Providing the scramble sequences. - 1c9) Deciding about changes to the scheduled times of rounds.
-In cases of such changes, a clear announcement must be made to all competitors. - 1c10) Making a copy of the WCA Regulations available at the competition. - 1e) Each event must have one or more judges. - 1e1) A judge is responsible for executing the procedures of the event. - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the WCA Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times. - 1e2) Every competitor must be available for judging.
+- 1e2) Every competitor must be available for judging.
 If required to judge, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with a puzzle), at the discretion of the WCA Delegate.
 Penalty: disqualification from the competition (see Regulation 2k). - 1f) Each event must have one or more scramblers.
-Exception: Fewest Moves Solving. - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts. - 1f2) Every competitor must be available for scrambling.
+Exception: 3x3x3 Fewest Moves. - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts (see Regulation A2). - 1f2) Every competitor must be available for scrambling.
 If required to scramble, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with scrambling notation), at the discretion of the WCA Delegate.
-Penalty: disqualification from the competition (see Regulation 2k). - 1g) Each event must have one or more score takers. - 1g1) A score taker is responsible for compiling results. - 1g2) Changes to the result on a score sheet are only permitted at the discretion of the WCA Delegate. - 1h) Competitors in the same round of an event may be divided into groups. - 1h1) Scramblers and judges for a round should not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
-They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organization team must ensure that scramblers and judges cannot see any scramble sequences for their attempts that they have not attempted yet. - 1j) All officials may compete in the competition. - 1k) Officials may serve multiple roles (e.g. organization team, WCA Delegate, judge, score taker, scrambler).
+Penalty: disqualification from the competition (see Regulation 2k). - 1g) Each event must have one or more score takers. - 1g1) A score taker is responsible for compiling results. - 1g2) Changes to the result on a score sheet are only permitted at the discretion of the WCA Delegate. - 1h) Competitors in the same round of an event may compete as a single group or be divided into multiple groups. - 1h1) Scramblers and judges for a round should not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
+They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organization team must ensure that scramblers and judges cannot see any scramble sequences for their attempts that they have not attempted yet (see Regulation 4b2). - 1j) All officials may compete in the competition. - 1k) Officials may serve multiple roles (e.g. organization team, WCA Delegate, judge, score taker, scrambler).